jjenzz/slot-jsx-pragma/README.md

 This pattern gives consumers full control over the rendered element while still preserving the slot mechanics.

-When using the function pattern, `Slot` will no longer merge props for you, to give you control over prop forwarding and composition.
+When using the function pattern, `Slot` will not merge props for you, to give you control over prop forwarding and composition.

 > **Note:** render functions cannot be passed to a client comp from an RSC, so bear that in mind if you decide to use this API.

-## Ejecting JSX Pragmas
+## Ejecting JSX Pragma

 You can eject the pragma to configure it, or compose it with other custom pragmas for styling or other transformations.

 To eject, create your own custom JSX runtime files in your project:

-**src/jsx-runtime/jsx-runtime.ts:**
+**app/jsx-runtime/jsx-runtime.ts:**

 ```tsx
 import { jsx as baseJsx, jsxs as baseJsxs, Fragment } from 'react/jsx-runtime';